 Broiled zucchini rounds are simple to make and a great way to use up this tasty little summer vegetable.
 Zucchini has a light sweet flavor that becomes almost buttery when broiled.
 It tastes great served simply with a squeeze of lemon juice and fresh herbs.
 If you’ve never broiled vegetables before, don’t worry it’s super easy.
 You can whip up a batch for two in less than 15 minutes!

-Using a broiler is a lot like grilling.
+Using a broiler to cook vegetables is a lot like grilling.

 There’s a high heat involved and your food is cooked one side at a time.
 It’s really easy, let me show you how!